quartsj/quartsj.github.io/_posts/2017-06-10-quick-mardown-example.md

 ---
 layout: post
-title: Quick markdown example
+title: This is example
-subtitle: This is a quick markdown example
+subtitle: Literally this is example
 categories: markdown
 tags: [example]
 top: 2